Bob-Bobbinson-Bob/Free-Crossover-Trial/README.md

 ```

 Your CrossOver trial should now be reset.
+However, you will need to run the python file to reset it every time rather than it resetting with every MacOS bootup.

 ## Running on Startup

 This is a bit more complex to set up, but still isn't THAT hard, it just takes more time.
+This makes it so that the Crossover trial resets whenever you turn your mac on.

 To do this: